prostep-ivip-e-V/vec/wiki/content/specifications/vec/guidelines/elog-layers/wiring/index.md

 Basically, there are three main modeling concepts:
 1. The description and instantiation of parts (e.g. connectors, wires, terminals).
 2. The contacting (marked with green dashed lines).
 It defines the relationship between terminals, wire ends and cavities.
 3. The coupling (marked with red dashed lines).
 This is for connecting connectors with E/E components or with each other, or even to connect E/E components with each other.
+It is explained in more detail in the guideline "["Coupling"]({{< relref "../../product-definition/coupling" >}})"

 ## Description and Instantiation of Parts